juancumbeq/daw_m12_web_project_taskteam/README.md

   - `DeleteTasks()`: It deletes a task from the database.

-- **TasksModel Class (task model)**: The TasksModel class executes SQL statements on the corresponding database for CRUD operations.
+- **TasksModel Class**: The TasksModel class executes SQL statements on the corresponding database for CRUD operations.

   - `CreateTasksModel()`: It receives data from the controller and uses it in the task creation SQL statement.